tejasPhaveri/custom-instructions/custominstructions.md

 5. STUDY existing patterns for similar components
 6. CHECKPOINT: Verify understanding of patterns
 7. CHECK decisions.md for relevant decisions
+8. **Enhanced with Context7 MCP**: Use up-to-date documentation to ensure technical accuracy when extending components with library integrations.
-8. IDENTIFY insertion points in PROJECT_STRUCTURE
+9. IDENTIFY insertion points in PROJECT_STRUCTURE
-9. CREATE new #IDs following naming convention
+10. CREATE new #IDs following naming convention
+11. **Enhanced with Sequential Thinking MCP**: For complex integrations requiring multi-step reasoning, use structured thought processes to plan extensions methodically.
-10. PERFORM validation checkpoint
+12. PERFORM validation checkpoint
-11. IMPLEMENT new components following patterns
+13. IMPLEMENT new components following patterns
-12. CHECKPOINT: Verify integration
+14. CHECKPOINT: Verify integration
-13. PERFORM self-validation protocol
+15. PERFORM self-validation protocol
-14. ASSESS confidence in extension implementation
+16. ASSESS confidence in extension implementation, boosted by MCP tool usage
-15. UPDATE memory bank with new components:
+17. UPDATE memory bank with new components:
     - ADD to PROJECT_STRUCTURE with @index tags
     - ADD entries to relevant indexes/*.yaml
     - UPDATE or ADD FLOW_DIAGRAMS